 The trade secret of production is relatively expensive and time-consuming.
 It includes the process of indenting the chips individually and printing graphics using inlays with plastic films.
 The indents or edge spots of a casino poker chip are never painted on.
-A clay removal process is used to remove and replace specific areas with a different color of clay (or ceramic).
+Instead, a clay removal process is used to remove and replace specific areas with a different clay color (or ceramic).

-Another means of security is color hue.
-Even though all casinos might use green $25 chips, the exact shade is distinct and can be hard for counterfeit casino chip makers to match.
+Another means of security is the color hue.
+Even though all casinos might use green $25 chips, the exact shade is distinct and hard for counterfeit casino chip makers to match.

 Certain casinos construct their chips with RFID tags embedded in them to prevent counterfeit or stolen poker chips from being used.
 Additionally, RFID tags are used by some casinos to monitor betting size patterns from guests as a means to profit.
-For the higher value chips, casinos typically use tracking devices such as RFID tags embedded in the chips themselves.
+Casinos typically use tracking devices such as RFID tags embedded in the chips themselves for the higher value chips.

 5 Quick Facts About Casino Chips – According to John Marchel of Casino Times